Cheryl: My Story: Synopsis

 Cheryl details her relationship with Simon Cowell, who originally offered her a position as a judge on Britain's Got Talent.
 In 2008, Cheryl replaced Sharon Osbourne on the judges panel for series five of The X Factor.
 Cheryl remained on the show for two more series before Cowell offered her a job on season one of The X Factor US, before her role was taken by Nicole Scherzinger.
 Cheryl talks that Cowell should’ve at least told her himself that she would be replaced by Scherzinger, instead of by a show producer.
 Cheryl talks about her time on The X Factor UK, referencing her time mentoring contestants such as Cher Lloyd and Katie Waissel.

 Cheryl also discusses her battle with malaria, which she contracted during a 2010 trip to Tanzania with friend Derek Hough.
 During her bout with malaria, Cheryl sent four days in an intensive care unit and spent a further week of respite at the London clinic.
 She writes that she was so "frightened and exhausted" during her illness that the thought of death "relieved" her.
 Both of Cheryl's lungs were filled with fluid, while her liver grew to three times its normal size.
 She was close to needing lifelong dialysis.

-Cheryl: My Story also deals with Cheryl's distate for invasive news media and paparazzi, citing a specific incident in which someone attempted to take a picture of her suffering from malaria in hospital.
+Cheryl: My Story also deals with Cheryl's distaste for invasive news media and paparazzi, citing a specific incident in which someone attempted to take a picture of her suffering from malaria in hospital.
 Cheryl's also recalls climbing Mount Kilimanjaro with bandmate Kimberley Walsh and other celebrities for Comic Relief, as well as her friendship with Dancing with the Stars dancer and choreographer Derek Hough.
 Cheryl described Hough as "one of the most kind and sensitive and gentlemanly men I have ever met," adding that he was by her side throughout her malaria battle and departure from The X Factor.